 A collection of journals, magazines, newspapers, background sources, and primary documents that covers the most-studied events and issues in U.S. history.
 Contains images, video, and audio files, as well as primary source material.

 A collection of journals, magazines, newspapers, background sources, and primary documents that covers world history from antiquity to the present.
 Contains images, video, and audio files, as well as primary source material.

 Covers hot-button issues and contemporary topics in crime & justice, education, health & medicine, and more.
 Includes historical background and contemporary perspectives from a variety of primary and secondary sources, as well as images.

 Database of digitized primary sources from the nineteenth century, curated by an international team of scholars and culled from the collections of the National Archives, the Library of Congress, the British Library, and other major repositories.
 Contains photographs, books, manuscripts, maps, letters, government documents, journals, and newspapers.

-Integrates a number of encyclopedias and reference works including Grove Art Online, the Benezit Dictionary of Artists, the Encyclopedia of Aesthetics, The Oxford Companion to Western Art, and The Concise Oxford Dictionary of Art Terms.
-Contains images, biographies, and art subject guides.
+This collection of scholarly art encyclopedias and reference works includes Grove Art Online, the Encyclopedia of Aesthetics, The Oxford Companion to Western Art, and The Concise Oxford Dictionary of Art Terms.
+This content is updated regularly to reflect the latest scholarship.